Complete Topological Quantization of Higher Gauge Fields: Outlook: Beyond the Topological Sector

 \subsubsection{Effective Quantum Supergravity of FQH Excitations}

-\footnote{ More references on effective super-symmetry/gravity of the density wave modes in FQH systems are listed at \cite{nLab:SuSyInFQHReferences}.
+\footnote{ More references on effective super-symmetry/gravity of the density wave modes in FQH systems are listed in \cite{SS26-SDiff,nLab:SuSyInFQHReferences}.
 The relevant supergravity is necessarily a non-relativistic (\emph{Newton-Cartan}) limit of ordinary SuGra (cf. \cite{BergshoeffRosseel2024}). }

 We have seen in \cref{OnFQAHMaterials,AnyonicCFieldFluxQuanta} that the topological gauge sector of (higher-dimensional) supergravity allows to ``geometrically engineer'' the effective topological physics of FQH anyons in a globally consistent and predictive way.
 This raises the question whether the remaining gravitational, fermionic and non-topological aspects of SuGra (as in \cref{QuantumSupergravity}) might naturally serve to engineer the finer non-topological physics of FQH systems, too.